edbotstudio/client-protocol/README.md

 idea to start with a sequence number of 1 and then increment for subsequent requests.
 The matching response will contain the same sequence (and type) number.

+The response message also contains a **status** object comprising a **success** property indicating whether the request was successful or not.
+If unsuccessful, the **text** property holds the reason for the failure.
+This may be extended in future by adding a integer **code** property to enumerate the error.

 The message types are listed below.
 The meaning of some types are robot specific.

 | Type | Name | Description |